 Thanks to Helen Foster of Differentville for recommending this sweet snack from Japan

 No matter where you are in Japan, you’ll always be able to pick up a bar of Meiji chocolate in any convenience store.
-One of the largest chocolate manufacturers in Japan, Meiji have been making chocolate since 1918, with their first milk chocolate bar going on sale in 1926 and whose recipe has remained mostly unchanged.
-I often used to pick up a bar of Meiji on my way to language school in Tokyo for a mid-afternoon pick me up with my coffee.
+One of the largest chocolate manufacturers in Japan, Meiji has been making chocolate since 1918, with their first milk chocolate bar going on sale in 1926 and whose recipe has remained mostly unchanged.
+I often used to pick up a bar of Meiji on my way to language school in Tokyo for a mid-afternoon pick-me-up with my coffee.

-In recent years Meiji’s range of products has expanded to include a high-end bean to bar chocolate and chocolate-covered almonds, but the original Meiji bars are still sure to satisfy any chocolate lovers in Japan seeking a sugar rush.
+In recent years Meiji’s range of products has expanded to include high-end bean-to-bar chocolate and chocolate-covered almonds, but the original Meiji bars are still sure to satisfy any chocolate lovers in Japan seeking a sugar rush.

 Thanks to Tanja of Ryokou Girl for recommending Japanese Meiji Chocolate:

 Hi-Chew is a great Japanese snack.
-Hi-Chew is similar to a starburst or taffy but has a much better flavour.
-This chewy candy is a very popular treat in Japan and it comes in several different flavours such as Momotaro Grape Flavour which is made using Muscat grapes from Okayama Prefecture or Suppai Chew which is quite sour!
-Of course, they have normal flavours like apple, grape and strawberry as well.
-The company says to ‘Enjoy the chewiness as the flavour spreads with every bite’.
+Hi-Chew is similar to a starburst or taffy but has a much better flavor.
+This chewy candy is a very popular treat in Japan and it comes in several different flavors such as Momotaro Grape Flavour which is made using Muscat grapes from Okayama Prefecture or Suppai Chew which is quite sour!
+Of course, they have normal flavors like apple, grape, and strawberry as well.
+The company says to ‘Enjoy the chewiness as the flavor spreads with every bite’.

-I would suggest getting an assortment bag that you can try a lot of different flavours and share them with a friend.
-Hi-Chew also makes a great souvenir from Japan and its fun to get a bunch of treats and share them with friends.
+I would suggest getting an assortment bag that you can try a lot of different flavors and share with a friend.
+Hi-Chew also makes a great souvenir from Japan and it’s fun to get a bunch of treats and share them with friends.

 Thanks to Nicole from Nicole LaBarge Travel Blog for recommending Hi Chews